yusukebe/App-revealup/README.md

 # DESCRIPTION

-**App::revealup** is package of web application modules and a command to showing Markdown with **reveal.js**.
-Markdown texts will be like slide shows if you use this `revealup` command.
+**App::revealup** is a package of web application modules and commands to showing Markdown formatted text with the JavaScript library **"reveal.js"**.
+Markdown text will be converted like slide shows if you use these `revealup` commands.

 ## Sample Markdown